kikkipedia/kikkipedia/README.md

 👋 Hi, I’m kikkipedia

-I like to do JavaScript and Java fot fun
+I like to do JavaScript and Java for fun

 <!---